araten10/EdgewarePlusPlus/README.md

 A: The main one that comes to mind is [goonto](https://github.com/dogkisser/goonto), which is similar to Edgeware but without the need for packs or a python installation (also works on macOS for those of you with the question above this one).

 [Walltaker](https://walltaker.joi.how/) is also pretty popular, but is much more social and only focuses on changing your desktop wallpaper.

+I've seen a few paid programs out there, but have no idea how they work or if they work well.
+I assume they're closed source, and i'm not too interested in experimenting with gooner programs that can change my PC unless I can see how they work.

 >Q: Why did you change the default loading splash and icon?